Skip to main content

 Funding Sources

-Regular BYU tuition scholarships, Pell Grants, and Federal Insured Student Loans may be applied to study abroad programs.
+Regular BYU tuition scholarships, Pell Grants, and Federal Insured Student Loans may be applied to Study Abroad programs.

-Students who submit the financial aid section of the ISP application and who have a current FAFSA form on file at the Financial Aid Office (A-41 ASB) will be considered for a Study Abroad scholarship.
+Students who submit the financial aid section of the ISP application, and who have a current FAFSA form on file at the Financial Aid Office (A-41 ASB) will be considered for a Study Abroad scholarship.

-Academic departments and colleges may assist with scholarships and grants.
+Academic departments and colleges may also assist with scholarships and grants.

 Private grants and scholarships outside of BYU may also assist (see kennedy.byu.edu/scholarships).

-Students majoring in the Humanities who complete the preparation course and register for 3 hours of RUSS 399R qualify for a College of Humanities program discount that ranges from $1,500–2,500, depending on FAFSA score.
+Students majoring in the Humanities who complete the preparation course and register for 3 hours of RUSS 399R qualify for a College of Humanities program discount that ranges from $1,500–3,000, depending on one’s FAFSA score.
 Students minoring in the Humanities who fulfill the aforementioned requirements receive half support.
 Contact Dr. Brown for details.

 Backpack NAVY-BIG-01.svg